Astronomy Graduate Program

-- On a designated date in April or May of the second year, or on an earlier date agreed upon by you and your committee, you must give a public presentation of your research to date followed by a closed oral examination.
-The oral exam is the qualifying exam for admission to candidacy for the PhD.
-(T) Consequently; you will be expected to demonstrate knowledge outside the narrow confines of the specific research project you have undertaken.
+- Before the end of the Spring semester of the second year you must give a public presentation of your research to date followed by a closed oral examination.
+The oral exam is the qualifying exam for admission to candidacy for the PhD (Q).
+Consequently; you will be expected to demonstrate knowledge outside the narrow confines of the specific research project you have undertaken.

 The general knowledge section is followed by the research-related section of your exam.
 For this part, you and your Research Advisor will identify three areas of increasing breadth in which you will be expected to be knowledgeable.
 These areas will be communicated to the committee at the time that the completed written report is given to them.
 The committee need not be constrained to asking questions only in these areas, but can expect a higher level of understanding.
 More specifically, you will designate the “research area pyramid,” which covers your specialization and tests your understanding of your research field from the narrow focus of your own research topic, to the more general aspects of your research subfield, to the “big picture” basic knowledge of your field.

-In deciding the outcome of the exam, the committee will consider the following: the written report or thesis, the public performance, the closed oral exam, and the record of your graduate coursework.
+In deciding the outcome of the exam, the committee will consider the following: the written report, the public performance, the closed oral exam, and the record of your graduate coursework.

 The result of the examination will be one of the four recommendations listed below.

-a) Pass.
-The student is deemed eligible for the Masters Degree and is allowed to pursue admission to candidacy.
-(T)
+a) Full Pass: The student passes, is deemed eligible for the optional Masters Degree, and is allowed to pursue admission to PhD candidacy.
+(Q)

-c) Re-examine at a time to be arranged by the examining committee.
+c) Re-Examination: Re-examine at a time to be arranged by the examining committee.

 Q. Obtaining an MA Degree